Suarez puts World Cup controversies behind him

 With Barca reportedly preparing a bid for Atletico Madrid star Antoine Griezmann, there have been rumours of Suarez leaving Camp Nou in this transfer window, but the former Ajax forward shrugged off any speculation, insisting his focus is on helping Uruguay progress deep into the tournament.

-"I'm thinking about the World Cup and have been for some time, so I'm not focused on Barcelona exit rumours," he said.
+"I'm thinking about the World Cup and have been for some time, so I'm not focused on Barcelona exit rumours," he added.

 "The candidates [for the World Cup] are always the same: Brazil, Germany, Spain, Argentina, France.